skatejs/skatejs/README.md

 This will build `dist/skate.js` and `dist/skate.min.js`.
 Don't worry about doing this in a PR; it'll avoid conflicts.

+### Releasing

+To release all you've got to do is run `grunt release`.
+You can either specify the release `type`, or `tag`.

+    grunt release --tag x.x.x

+Or:

+    grunt release --type minor

 Who's Using It?